cloudmesh/cloudmesh1/docs/source/man/man.rst

            load       indicates that we try to do actions toload files.
-                      Without parameters, loads scripts from default locations NAME      specifies a label for a script LABEL     a conveninet LABEL, it must be unique FILENAME  the filename in which the script is located REGEXP    Not supported yet.
+                      Without parameters, loads scripts from default locations NAME      specifies a label for a script LABEL     an identification name, it must be unique FILENAME  the filename in which the script is located REGEXP    Not supported yet.
                       If specified looks for files identified by the REGEXP.